with Jason Rosenfeld

 Rail: But you walk past them, and you might notice them and say…

 Brown: I walk past them, and I sit here, and now I’ll be noticing things about it.
 There’s always this one little part of your mind that’s percolating.
 I very much believe in peripheral vision and that you’re working on them without paying close attention.
 So a huge part of it is just time and putting things away and bringing them back and seeing… I trust the fresh eyes, but if you haven’t looked at something for a couple of weeks—and you weren’t sure—then when you flip it back ‘round you usually know straight away.
-When you’ve just worked on something, your relationship to it is too hot, overheated, and emotional, and erotic, and you so want it to work.
+When you’ve just worked on something, your relationship to it is too hot, overheated, and emotional, and neurotic, and you so want it to work.
 And sometimes you really want something to be done, just because maybe it’s gone on so long, and maybe the paint’s getting more built up than you want it.

 Rail: Paintings are like relationships.